Kairos Press

 format PB

-Almost 20 years after this book was first published, the scholarship and interpretation of Peter Foss has been finally and definitively supported by major archaeological finds resulting from a massive four-year survey involving field-walking, metal detectors and soil-sampling, to pin down just where the Battle of Bosworth had been fought.
-Henry Tudor defeated Richard III in 1485 in a Leicestershire field, to become King Henry V, but where was that field?
+Almost 20 years after this book was first published, the scholarship and interpretation of Peter Foss has been vindicated.
+Major archaeological finds resulting from a massive four-year survey involving field-walking, metal detectors and soil-sampling, support his re-assessment of the location of the Battle of Bosworth.
+Henry Tudor defeated Richard III in 1485 in a Leicestershire field, to become King Henry VII.
+But the question still hangs in the air ... where was that field?

-It was the publication of Peter Foss’s book that opened up the debate, and provided tangible documentary evidence that the ‘approved’ version of the battle was not sustainable.
+It was the publication of Peter Foss’s book that originally opened up the debate, and provided tangible documentary evidence that the ‘approved’ version of the battle was not sustainable.
 It was always known that Market Bosworth itself was not the site of the battle.
-But for several hundred years it had been presumed that Ambion Hill, the site of Richard III’s camp, had been the site for the battle.
-With his ground-breaking re-assessment of the site of the Battle of Bosworth, first published by Rosalba Press in 1990, and with the current edition published in 1998, Peter Foss brought together an array of documents that built up a compelling argument for rejecting the traditional plan of the battle, moving the site onto a flat, formerly marshy area of Dadlington Parish, several miles to the south-west.
+But for several hundred years it had been presumed that Ambion Hill, the site of Richard III’s camp, had also been the battlefield.
+With Peter’s ground-breaking re-assessment of the site of the Battle of Bosworth, first published by Rosalba Press in 1990, and with the current edition published in 1998, an array of archive documents built up a compelling argument for rejecting the traditional plan of the battle and moving the site onto a flat, formerly marshy area around Dadlington parish, over a mile to the south-west.
 With the County Council sticking resolutely to their Ambion Hill version of events, it became clear that a major study was needed to resolve the question.
 Battle of Bosworth map 1

-Until English Heritage’s reconstruction of the battle is published, it therefore remains true that the best way to get an understanding of the Battle of Bosworth is through this book.
+The Battlefield Heritage Centre has now opened its preliminary display, to show something of the current state of knowledge.
+But with much still open to question and interpretation, it is expected that the specifics of site and location will continue to alter and be refined for some time to come.
+It remains true that the most substantive historical account of the probable location of the Battle is provided by this book.
 Still available from Kairos Press, and on sale at the Bosworth Battlefield Centre, it continues to be the best detailed and authoritative opportunity to review the evidence for yourself.

 “The best analysis of the debate on the battlefield's location.”